vnau/go-tdlib/README.md

 **NOTE:** basic tdjson-golang binding is inspired from this package: [go-tdjson](https://github.com/L11R/go-tdjson)

-All the classes and functions declared in [TDlib TypeLanguage schema](https://github.com/tdlib/td/blob/master/td/generate/scheme/td_api.tl) file have been exported using the autogenerate tool [tl-parser](https://github.com/Arman92/go-tl-parser).
+All the classes and functions declared in [TDLib TypeLanguage schema](https://github.com/tdlib/td/blob/master/td/generate/scheme/td_api.tl) file have been exported using the autogenerate tool [tl-parser](https://github.com/Arman92/go-tl-parser).
 So you can use every single type and method in Tdlib.